Key Takeaways

 | Stacked Total | $300,000 |

-Without stacking, your insurer would cap your recovery at $100,000 — the per-vehicle limit — no matter which vehicle you were driving (or even if you were a pedestrian).
-With stacking, your available coverage triples to $300,000.
-You paid premiums on all three vehicles.
-Stacking says you should get the benefit of all three.
+Without stacking, your insurer may cap your recovery at $100,000 — the per-vehicle limit — no matter which vehicle you were driving or whether you were a pedestrian.
+If stacking applies, the available UM/UIM coverage may increase substantially.
+The policy file determines whether the additional layers are actually available.

 There are two forms of stacking that come up in Oklahoma:

 Intra-policy stacking combines limits across multiple vehicles on the same policy.
 This is the most common form.
-If you insure four vehicles under one State Farm policy, each with $100,000 in UM coverage, intra-policy stacking gives you $400,000 in total UM protection.
+If you insure four vehicles under one policy, each with $100,000 in UM coverage, intra-policy stacking would create a possible $400,000 coverage question if the policy permits stacking.

 Inter-policy stacking combines limits across separate policies.
-If you carry an auto policy through Allstate and a second auto policy through GEICO, inter-policy stacking would let you combine the UM limits from both.
+If you carry one auto policy and a second household policy also applies, inter-policy stacking may raise a question about whether the UM limits from both can be combined.
 This is less common and more contested, but it arises when families maintain separate policies for different vehicles.

 Oklahoma's Legal Framework for Stacking